Monitoring, Debugging, and Troubleshooting

 Description

-This is an example of the “netstat like” view of vma_stats (-v 5).
+This is an example of the “netstat like” view of xlio_stats (-v 5).

 Output